hku-systems/bidl/servers.md

-# How to access our servers for artifact evaluation.
+# How to access our servers for artifact evaluation

 ## Steps

-#### Connect to HKU CS gatekeeper
+### Step 1: Connect to HKU CS gatekeeper

 For security reasons, our department only allow access to the gatekeeper using SSH keys.

 1. Create a key file and copy the private key from our HotCRP response into it.

 2. `chmod 400 [key_file_name]`.

-3. `ssh -i [key_file_name] sosp2021@gatekeeper3.cs.hku.hk`, and then enter the key passphrase (attached in our HotCRP response.)
+3. `ssh -i [key_file_name] sosp2021@gatekeeper3.cs.hku.hk`.

-#### Connect to our server
+### Step 2: Connect to our server

-    ssh [server_account]@202.45.128.160
+    ssh [server_account]@202.45.128.161

 The server account and server password are listed in our HotCRP response.

-## Descriptions about our cluster.
+## Descriptions about our cluster

 Each machine in our cluster has two IP addresses, one for access from the gatekeeper, one for interconnection among the machines, as shown in the below